Devon & Neysa Walker

 Advertising).
 He is married to Pastor J, and they share the joy of four children and five grandchildren.
 He served Grace as Lead Pastor from 2002 to 2015.

 As of 2015, Larry has taken up the office of Senior Pastor.
 He’s anointed to lead leaders and mentor pastoral staff.
 He has a passion for teaching God’s Word and developing young leaders.
 He is a voice of wisdom and discipline, and desires to see others find their stride.

-Pastor Zack used to be a vegetarian that now enjoys making up for lost time.
+Pastor Zack used to be a vegetarian, but now enjoys making up for lost time.
 Zack received his Bachelor’s in Religion from Liberty University in 2010.
 He is married to Kristen, one of the kindest souls, and they have two kids: Abram & Olivia.
 He is the Administrative Pastor here at Grace Church, operating with over ten years of ministry experience and a great love for people.

 While he enjoys theological study and discussion, he ultimately loves to see people find God through the everyday happenings of life and in the people they encounter.
 He is an advocate for peace and unity in the body of Christ, and seeing that the outcast has a home.
 He's also all about that bass.